Zoomdata/zoomdata-tools/memory-adjuster/2.5/README.md

 # Copyright (C) Zoomdata, Inc. 2012-2017.
 All rights reserved.

-#Zoomdata Memory (JVM) Adjustment Script
+# Zoomdata Memory (JVM) Adjustment Script

-##Purpose
+## Purpose
-This script sets the JVM memory allocation for the following Zoomdata 2.4 component services
+This script sets the JVM memory allocation for the following Zoomdata 2.5 component services
 - Zoomdata (application server)
 - Job Scheduler
 - Spark Proxy (SparkIt cache)

-##Parameters
+## Parameters
 The script accepts the following parameters:

 | Parameter |  Required  |  Description  |  Default  |
 | --- | --- | --- | --- |
 | allowed_mem | No | Total amount of host memory (in MB) that should be allocated to Zoomdata | Total available to the host instance, minus 15%

-##Options
+## Options
 The script accepts the following options as `--option=value`:

 | Option |  Description  |  Default  |